-Because the QED theory do not confine in 4d, the fragmentary Higgs liquid is expected to be a stable phase in the phase diagram Fig.\,\ref{fig:phase-schematic}.
+Because the QED$'_4$ theory {is deconfined} in 4d, the fragmentary GUT-Higgs liquid is expected to be a stable phase in the phase diagram Fig.\,\ref{fig:phase-schematic}.
 It covers the quantum critical region (critical in the sense that excitations are gapless), and may possibly extend into the modified $so(10)$ GUT phase (as long as fermionic partons remain deconfined).
-Starting from the fragmentary Higgs liquid phase, we can access the adjacent phases by Higgs condensation. \begin{itemize} \item $\langle\tilde{\Phi}^\text{bi}\rangle\neq 0$, the system enters the PS GUT phase, where fermionic partons are fully gapped by the vector mass. \item $\langle\hat{\Phi}^\text{bi}\rangle\neq 0$, the system enters the $su(5)$ GUT phase, where fermionic partons are fully gapped by the axial mass. \item $\langle\tilde{\Phi}^\text{bi}\rangle\neq 0$ and $\langle\hat{\Phi}^\text{bi}\rangle\neq 0$, the system enters the SM phase, where fermionic partons are fully gapped by both vector and axial masses. \end{itemize} In all phases, the dark photon will remain gapless and decoupled from all the other particles, which provides a new candidate for light dark matter.
+Starting from the fragmentary GUT-Higgs liquid phase, we can access the adjacent phases by GUT-Higgs condensation. \begin{itemize} \item $\langle\tilde{\Phi}^\text{bi}\rangle\neq 0$, the system enters the PS GUT phase, where fermionic partons are fully gapped by the vector mass. \item $\langle\hat{\Phi}^\text{bi}\rangle\neq 0$, the system enters the $su(5)$ GUT phase, where fermionic partons are fully gapped by the axial mass. \item $\langle\tilde{\Phi}^\text{bi}\rangle\neq 0$ and $\langle\hat{\Phi}^\text{bi}\rangle\neq 0$, the system enters the SM phase, where fermionic partons are fully {gapped by both vector and axial masses}. \end{itemize} In all phases, the dark photon will remain gapless and decoupled from all the other particles, which provides a new candidate for the light dark matter.

-A substantial difference of fermionic partons in the fragmentary Higgs liquid from quarks and leptons in the SM lies in their distinct assignment of quantum numbers.
-Consider entering the SM phase from the fragmentary Higgs liquid, the fermionic partons, apart from gap opening, also has its representation split from ${\bf 10}_1$ under $\U(1)\times\SO(10)$ to
+A substantial difference of fermionic partons $\xi$ in the fragmentary GUT-Higgs liquid from quarks and leptons $\psi$ in the SM, lies in their distinct assignment of quantum numbers.
+For the spacetime symmetry representation, the Dirac fermion partons $\xi$ is in the complex ${\bf 2}_L \oplus {\bf 2}_R$ of ${\Spin(1,3)}$; the SM's Weyl fermion is in the complex ${\bf 2}_L $ of ${\Spin(1,3)}$.